mit-dci/mas.s62/pset02/README.md

 The server, at hubris.media.mit.edu, should be up and running from the 20th to the 28th.

-note: The server was down for an hour or two on Tuesday the 20th, and is back up after fixing some bugs.
+## server down again due to physical compromise (someone unplugged it and moved it).
+We estimate that it will be back up by 10:30 am Thursday the 22nd.
+Sorry and now we see the risks of a central point of failure in the blockchain.

 ## Block specifications